anyars-encarta/custom-modal-popup/README.md

 <!-- INTRO -->
 # 📖 Custom Popup<a name="about-project"></a>

 > Custom Popup is an interactive app that opens a popup dialog when a button is clicked.
-Created with React,CSS, and Webpack.It also allows users
+Created with React,CSS, and Webpack.It also allows

 ## 🛠 Built With <a name="built-with"></a>
 1. React